Matveibos/rails_answers_and_guides/active_admin.md

               "#{first_name} #{last_name}"
             end
           end
-5. How to add View, Edit and delete method to row?
+5. How to add View, Edit and delete methods to the column?

           # add actions field
           index do
 						column :name
 						column :author
 						actions
           end
 6. How to add helper for money?